EthanMuchnik/Cube-Language-Interpreter/documentation/1-Intro/4-Simple-Operations.md

 # Simple Operations

-So now that we know how to load letters, numbers, and simple operations onto the stacks, how does this actually translate to simple operations?
-In order to understand how simple operations first we must go into another major feature of "Cube" which is that operations are only completed when the cursor crosses a side.
-There is also another operation the condition being done which will be discussed in the (" Key Word) section below.
+So now that we know how to load letters, numbers, and simple operations onto the stacks, how does this actually translate to implementing the simple operations?
+In order to understand how simple operations work, first we must go into another major feature of Cube which is that operations are only completed when the cursor crosses a side.
+There is also another condition to the operation being done which will be discussed in the (" Key Word) section below.

 I will explain the steps involved in the following sections.
 The stacks will be represented in the fashion below where "2" is the top element of the "LetNum Stack" and "-" is the top element in the "Operation Stack".
-Think of the "popped characters" object as another FILO stack though it simply exists for the easy visualization of the arithmetic operation that is about to happen.
+Think of the "Popped Characters" object as another FILO stack though it simply exists for the easy visualization of the arithmetic operation that is about to happen.

 LetNum Stack: 3, 2
 Operation Stack: +, -